In break with past, UAE and Bahrain sign U.S.-brokered deals with Israel

 Netanyahu denies any wrongdoing and describes his trial as a leftist political witch-hunt aimed at unseating a popular right-wing leader.

-In a nod to the coronavirus that has hit the United States and the world, the White House encouraged but not require the participants to wear masks.
+In a nod to the coronavirus, the White House encouraged but did not require participants to wear masks.
 It was left to the leaders whether to shake hands, and they did not do so in public.

 Some differences remain despite warming ties.
 Trump said on Tuesday he would have no problem selling advanced stealth F-35 fighter jets to the UAE, which for years has sought to obtain them.
 Israel, which has the F-35, objects to such a sale.